godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

 ---

-## Step 12 — Run the full test suite
+## Step 12 - Run the full test suite

+- [ ] Step complete

 ```bash
 dbt test --select staging.streaming
 ```

 Fix any failures.
-A test failure is information — read the error message, query the failing rows, understand why.
+A test failure is information - read the error message, query the failing rows, understand why.

 ??? tip "Hint: Investigating a test failure"
     To see failing rows for a `not_null` test on `content_id`: